top of page

 Fiery bile leaked from the wound, and flames began to dance along the bakali’s spear.

-Cuauhtérroc swallowed hard as Cora staggered beside him, her mouth open in a cry of anguish that never quite formed.
+Cuauhtérroc swallowed hard.
+Cora staggered beside him, her mouth open in a cry of anguish that never quite formed.
 She dropped to her knees in the muddy bog, her hands limp at her sides.
 The savage scanned the misty swamp.
 More spears would assail them at any moment; fresh waves of bakali could appear through the fog from any side.

 He crouched and crept along the perimeter in ever wider circles, listening and watching for renewed attacks.
 Through the muted air, Kiyla’s prolonged rage persisted, punctuating the sober silence with grunts, growls, and frequent curses.
 Of the enemy, Cuauhtérroc could find none.
 The bakali were gone.